 The Purchase Procedures When Buying Your Dream Home or Investment Property

-When you have finally found the property of your dreams, and every question has been answered to your satisfaction, you’re ready to go ahead.
-That means paying a reservation deposit to secure the property.
+When you have finally found the Phuket home of your dreams and every question has been answered to your satisfaction, you’re ready to go ahead.
+The first thing you’ll have to do when you have made the decision to buy is to secure the property of your choice.
+That means paying a reservation deposit.

 Placing a Reservation Deposit

 When paying a deposit, you should make sure that your lawyer helps you, as it is imperative that your deposit be refundable should things not go according to plan.
 If both parties are willing to go through with the sale and purchase, there should be no hiccups, but the reservation agreement should clearly spell out the terms of the agreement between the two parties.

 Buyers should allow time for a lawyer to check over the agreement to ensure that the deposit is returned to them should anything be found to be wrong with the property after conducting the necessary due-diligence.